ito-soft-design/ladder_drive/README.md

 ## LadderDrive configuration

 There is a configuration file at config/plc.yml.
-Currently we support MITSUBISHI iQ-R R08CUP and the Emulator.
+Currently, we support MITSUBISHI iQ-R R08CUP and the Emulator.
-You only change host to an ip address of your plc.
+You only change host to an IP address of your plc.

 ```
 # plc.yml